barsha-git/RepoIntel/README.md

 | Repository not found locally | `RepositoryNotFoundError` |
 | Pull/update failure | `RepositoryUpdateError` |

-### Planned endpoints

-Conversational Q&A is supported at the chain layer via `ConversationalChain` and `ChatService`, but a dedicated REST route (for example, `POST /chat`) is not yet registered in `app/main.py`.
-Consult the OpenAPI schema at `/docs` for the current route list.
+Consult the live OpenAPI schema at `/docs` for the authoritative route list and request/response models.

 ---